OctopusDeploy/blog/blog/2022-q3/agile-and-continuous-delivery/index.md

   - DevOps
 ---

 After two decades, The Agile Manifesto is still a big influence on software development teams around the world.
 With DevOps and continuous delivery now gaining traction, it's a good time to compare the 5 principles of continuous delivery to the 12 Agile principles.
 In his book *Continuous Delivery Pipelines*, Dave Farley places "apply Lean and Agile principles" in his 7 essential techniques, so how well do they align?
 Let's find out.

 ## Agile and continuous delivery

-Continuous delivery is...

-Agile is...
+Continuous delivery uses the deployment pipeline as a focusing lens for the continuous improvement of the software delivery process.
+There are specific capabilities, techniques, and principles involved and a strong preference for automation where it is appropriate.
+The technical capabilities of continuous delivery have been proven to have a statistical relationship to the success of an organization.
+A continuous delivery pipeline with fully automated approval stages is sometimes called _continuous deployment_, where no human intervention is required after the code is integrated into the main branch in version control.

+Agile is a set of principles attached to a collective manifesto that emerged from the lightweight and adaptive software development movement.
+The Agile Manifesto was written to represent a set of values to use as a litmus test for development methods.
+Rather than defining a model or framework, the values and principles could guide the creation and evolution of many different approaches.
+Some successful examples of Agile methods include Extreme Programming, Scrum, and Dynamic Systems Development Method (DSDM).

-CD was influenced by both lean and agile, and even took it's name from the first principle of The Agile Manifesto: "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software".
-It seeks to deliver the maximum value for the least effort and requires software be in a constant state of readiness.
+Continuous delivery was influenced by Agile and Lean, and took it's name from the first principle of The Agile Manifesto: "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software".
+Continuous delivery seeks to deliver the maximum value for the least effort and requires software be in a constant state of readiness.
 It uses automation to clear the way for fast and frequent delivery of software.

 ### The Agile Manifesto

 People have tried to re-write the Agile principles a few times, but the original authors have left it alone.